Module adcp.server.idempotency.backends

 store = IdempotencyStore(backend=backend, ttl_seconds=86400)

-Atomicity caveat (v1). put commits on a fresh pool connection — the cache write is NOT in the same transaction as the handler's business writes.
-A crash between handler success and cache commit leaves the slot empty; the next retry re-executes the handler.
+Atomicity caveat.
+The backend holds a Postgres advisory lock and writes the cache in its transaction, but the cache write is NOT automatically in the same transaction as the handler's unrelated business writes.
+A crash after an external side effect but before cache commit can still leave the slot empty; the next retry re-executes the handler.
 Idempotent handlers absorb this without harm.
 Handlers with non-idempotent side effects (e.g., INSERT INTO media_buys without a unique constraint on the buyer's idempotency_key) need either: (a) handler-level dedupe via a database unique constraint that maps to the same key the SDK uses, or (b) the co-tx variant once it ships.
 Co-tx — handler passes its own connection so the cache write commits atomically with side effects — is planned as a follow-on enhancement.

 Schema bootstrap caveat. :meth:create_schema uses CREATE TABLE IF NOT EXISTS — if a table with the same name but a different shape already exists (Alembic migration drift, manual DDL with response JSON instead of JSONB, missing COLLATE "C"), this method is a no-op and the backend will run against the wrong column types.
 If you manage the schema with Alembic / dbmate, copy the DDL inside :meth:create_schema verbatim into a migration revision — keep COLLATE "C" and JSONB identical — and skip calling :meth:create_schema at boot.